 As it was, “Beguine” became a monster hit for Shaw as an instrumental, so listeners had to await the later versions—now totaling well over 100—for a huge variety of artists to give the song the particular lyrical spin that most called to them.

-My favorite story of the song’s origins (there were several) shows Porter as the true word lover he was.
+My favorite story of the song’s origins (there are several) shows Porter as the true word lover he was.
 His biographer Charles Schwartz cites a letter that Porter wrote to a fan:

 “I was living in Paris at the time and somebody suggested that I go to see the Black Martiniquois, many of whom lived in Paris, do their native dance called The Beguine.
 This I did quickly and I was very much taken by the rhythm of the dance, the rhythm was practically that of the already popular rumba but much faster.
 The moment I saw it I thought of BEGIN THE BEGUINE as a good title for a song and put it away in a notebook, adding a memorandum as to its rhythm and tempo….About ten years later [on an island to the west of New Guinea, in what is now Indonesia], a native dance was stated for us, the melody of the first four bars of which was to become my song.”